shimondoodkin/red-blue-paint/README.md

 use mouse to paint

-cool things to paing are axis or tables on interesting pictures of oposite color.
+cool things to paing are intersecting lines and intersecting lines of different colors and an interesting figure. all these enable the ye to find and lock on position. like on black. draw a blue smilely. make it a spider by adding horizontal lines on sides of it. then add two vertical red lines on sides.

 mouse wheel to change size of point